The Hebrews, to Samson and the Canaanites | Samuel, Saul and the Rise of David | Hebrew Ideology before the Time of David

 An angel is interfering.
 (Painting by Rembrandt.)

-The Hebrews described in the Old Testament appear to have been semi-nomadic herders of sheep and goats and occasional farmers, without knowledge of metal working, sophisticated craftsmanship or a written language.
-Like other nomadic herders, they were tent dwellers – as Abraham is described in Genesis 13:3.
+The Hebrews described in the Old Testament appear to have been semi-nomadic herders of sheep and goats and occasional farmers, without knowledge of metal working, without sophisticated craftsmanship or, if we are to believe Wikipedia, without a written language (an alphabet) until maybe around 1000 BCE.
+Like other nomadic herders, they were tent dwellers – as Abraham is described in the Book of Genesis 13:3.

 The Hebrews organized themselves around their extended families, and Hebrew families were combined into kinship groups governed by a council of elders that left the head of a family with a sense of self-rule.
 These heads of families were males with absolute authority over their wives and children, and they were the priests for their families, each family having its own sacred images.

-Canaan in the 1200s was a thinly populated land, where Phoenicians and Amorites lived, both of whom have been called Canaanites.
+Canaan in the 1200s was a thinly populated land where Phoenicians and Amorites lived, both of whom have been called Canaanites.
 The Amorites lived primarily in the hilly regions west of the Dead Sea and east of the Jordan River.
 Archaeologists are not sure whether the Hebrews were latecomers to Canaan or were themselves Canaanites.
 At any rate, Hebrews were settled in the less fertile hills east of the coastal plains, and some were settled in the plains of Galilee.
-The archeologist Israel Finkelstein writes of the Apiru as "probably uprooted peasants, displaced or escaping from the brutal feudal system in the towns and villages of the lowlands."
-(David and Solomon, p.
-45)
+The archeologist Israel Finkelstein writes of the Apiru (Hebrews) as "probably uprooted peasants, displaced or escaping from the brutal feudal system in the towns and villages of the lowlands."
+(Finkelstein, David and Solomon, p 45, published 2006)

 Mark S. Smith, a scholar in the Department of Hebrew and Judaic Studies at New York University, begins Chapter One of the Second Edition of his book The Early History of God as follows, with extensive details for each of his notations not included here: